Fleet of 7 Saildrone USVs to Survey US West Coast for NOAA Fisheries

 A fleet of Saildrone unmanned surface vehicles (USVs) is performing an integrated survey of the US West Coast this summer for NOAA Fisheries to collect data on commercially valuable hake and smaller coastal pelagic species.
 Fish stock surveys are traditionally carried out by ships equipped with trawl nets and/or echo sounders; this mission will allow scientists to evaluate the data collected by the saildrones and verify that the results compare favorably with current ship-based collection methods.
-This survey is the second of its kind, following a successful West Coast survey performed in 2018 in partnership with NOAA Fisheries and DFO Canada.
+This survey is the second of its kind, following a successful West Coast survey performed in 2018 in partnership with NOAA Fisheries and Fisheries and Oceans Canada (DFO).

 In May, Saildrone launched six USVs from Dutch Harbor, AK, on a mission with NOAA/PMEL to survey ongoing changes in the Arctic ecosystem, including an acoustic survey of pollock in the Bering Sea.
 The seven USVs working collaboratively the West Coast survey now make up the largest regional saildrone fleet to date.
 This integrated survey consists of two sub-missions, each fulfilling a specific objective.